Unfinished (How I Met Your Mother): Plot

 Meanwhile, Robin reveals she may not have gotten over her relationship with Don as easily as everyone thought; having accidentally seen him on TV for a news show in Chicago, she ends up drunk dialing him and leaving angry messages.
 Lily tries to get her to delete Don's number, though at first she lies about it and leaves another message while drunk.
 Robin confronts Lily about some of her unfinished passions and asks her to delete the number of a karate dojo.
 Lily had accidentally walked into a group of kids training, and to her embarrassment, she had been trounced by one of the kids.
 Marshall also deletes the number of a booker for the club where his band played once, and Marshall is forced to agree they would probably never get back together.

 When they delete the numbers, Robin also deletes Don's number, but ends up calling him anyway, this time sober and leaving another message as she had memorized his number.
 Robin admits that the reason why she is having such a hard time getting over Don is because their relationship ended so quickly, it feels unfinished.
 Some time later, Robin attempts to leave him another message, but finds she has forgotten his number.
 Smiling, she realizes she finally got some of the closure she wanted.

 In the end, Lily and Marshall show they are still attached to their respective passions; Lily practices a kick, while Marshall sings like he did in his gig.
 In the tag scene, Lily returns to the karate dojo to confront the kid; now older and seemingly still in the same class, the boy replies, "I knew this day would come" and he and Lily rush towards each other to fight.
-It doesn't end too well to say the least.